emilsrits/ibpc/README.md

 Pull Gulp as a global NPM package `npm install --global gulp` to mix .scss and .css with Laravel Elixir.

 Install Node dependencies by running `npm install` using the terminal in the app root directory.

-For image paths to work your home/index URL of the website should look something like **ibpc.dev/** not **localhost/ibpc-master/public/**.
-Of course how it works can be changed.